Luna caliente

 Luna caliente (Hot Moon) is a 2009 Spanish film written and directed by Vicente Aranda, starring Eduard Fernández and Thaïs Blume.
 The film is an adaptation of the novel of the same title by Argentine author Mempo Giardinelli.
 While the book was set during the last dictatorship in Argentina, Aranda set the story in Spain during the Burgos Trial of 1970, which caused some of the last death sentences in Spain during Francos' regime.
 The plot centers on a rape that changes the lives of the aggressor and his victim.
-The film premiered in October 2009 at the Valladolid International Film Festival and had wide release in 2010.
+The film premiered in October 2009 at the Valladolid International Film Festival and had a wide release in 2010.

 Plot

 In the autumn of 1970, Juan, a Spanish poet living in Paris working for UNESCO, returns on vacation to his hometown, Burgos.
 The city is under heavy police and military surveillance due to the so-called Burgos process, a summary military trial against a group of ETA members and other militants against Francisco Franco’s regime.

 During his first night in Burgos, Juan has dinner with Dr. Miniente, an old colleague and family friend who lives in the outskirts of the city with his wife Antonia and their only daughter Ramona.
 Dr. Miniente is a sympathizer of the antifascist militants, Juan is more interested in Ramona, who is eighteen and shamelessly flirts with him.
 Once the dinner is over Juan is ready to leave but he is unable to start his rental car.
 Dr. Miniante invites him to spend the night at his house.
 Encouraged by Ramona's signals, Juan accepts.
 However once at bed he is unable to fall asleep thinking about Ramona and heads for her bedroom.
 She is not surprised to see him and he takes her initial favorable response as an invitation to go further.
 He rapes her.
 Since Ramona's mother is sound sleep and her father is by then drunk nobody hear her cries for help.